Anarchism in Africa: Tunisia

 Anarchism in Tunisia has its roots in the works of the philosopher Ibn Khaldun, with the modern anarchist movement being first brought to the country in the late 19th century by Italian immigrants.
 The contemporary anarchist movement arose as a result of the Arab Spring and the aftermath of the Tunisian Revolution.

 Uganda

 Uganda was largely stateless until the rise of states, such as Kitara and Buganda, in the 13th century.
 Thereafter, stateless societies continued to exist within Uganda, particularly among the Lugbara people of the West Nile – a horticultural society made up of decentralized segments, without chiefs or monarchs.

-In the wake of the First Congo War, an anarchist insurgency against the government of Yoweri Museveni reportedly began in the Rwenzori Mountains of Western Uganda.
-The insurgency was led by the Ugandan Anarchist Democratic Forces (UADF), a militant group operating in leaderless cells that the Ugandan government designated as a terrorist organization.
-On the morning of September 2, 2000, the UADF launched an attack on the Nkooko Police Post in Kibaale, killing two police officers and capturing another.
-They also burnt police documents and set fire to the post, publicly addressing the people of Nkooko with chants of anti-IMF slogans.
-In a communique, the UADF claimed to be struggling for a classless society, with the free and equal distribution of land, against the corruption and authoritarianism of Uganda's successive regimes.

-Ugandan anarchists have been critical of the country's parliamentary system and contemporary political parties.
-In 2015, it was reported that Ugandan anarchists were fielding a frog in the 2016 Ugandan general election, in protest against both the ruling National Resistance Movement and the opposition Forum for Democratic Change.